jay3sh/mepage/_posts/2010-10-29-mac-book-red-light-audio-jack-problem-on-linux.md

 layout: post
 title: "Mac book red light audio jack problem on Linux"
 ---
-"Mac book red light audio jack problem on Linux"
+Mac book red light audio jack problem on Linux
 ===
 When I upgraded my Macbook (2,1) to Ubunut 10.10 last week, I realized after a while that it wouldn't play any audio through the audio jack.
 The built-in speakers were working well, but as soon as I plugged in the headphone the built-in speakers would go off (as expected) and the headphone would be quiet too.